Disbursement / Receiving Aid

 How Are Funds Disbursed?

 Eligible financial aid funds are paid to your campus account.
-Student Financial Services (SFS) first pays the balance of campus charges (including tution, campus fees, and on-campus housing charges) then any remaining funds would be refunded to the student.
-Refunds are distributed by SFS in the form of a paper check via USPS or ACH Direct Deposit (if activated by the student).
+Student Business Services (SFS) first pays the balance of campus charges (including tuition, campus fees, and on-campus housing charges) then any remaining funds would be refunded to the student.
+Refunds are distributed by SBS in the form of a paper check via USPS or ACH Direct Deposit (if activated by the student).
 Additional information available from SFS:

 Important Note for On-Campus Housing Residents